MicrosoftDocs/sql-docs/docs/reporting-services/security/role-definitions-predefined-roles.md

 ---
 title: Predefined roles in Reporting Services
-description: Learn how to use predefined rolls in Reporting Services to quickly assign permissions for the people you want to use your report server.
+description: Learn how to use predefined roles in Reporting Services to quickly assign permissions for the people you want to use your report server.
 author: maggiesMSFT
 ms.author: maggies
-ms.date: 02/04/2021
+ms.date: 06/24/2024
 ms.service: reporting-services
 ms.subservice: security
 ms.topic: conceptual